danielvillahermosadominguez/katalistpaymentservice/README.md

 Also, the App service logs are enabled: "File system", so you can see the output in the "Log stream" too.

-## Some considerations for the migration to AWS